Red Nose Day 2019: How Does It Work, Why Is It Being Criticized?

 Before we get to the criticisms, it's helpful to recap the history of this event.

-Comic Relief started Red Nose Day in 1985, where it's an every-other-year event and has raised $1.2 billion so far.
+Comic Relief started Red Nose Day in 1985 in the U.K., where it's an every-other-year event and has raised $1.2 billion so far.

 In 2015, the event crossed over to the U.S., where it's become an annual event, with $150 million raised in its first four years.